 Our frontline staff are to be greatly commended for their incredible effort, flexibility, care and calm.

 Despite all measures, our facility is simply inadequate to safely support the number of individuals accessing our shelter – we cannot maintain adequate social distancing in that space and we cannot isolate people should they screen with any symptoms.

-In partnership with the City of London, we will be temporarily closing our current shelter location (717 Dundas Street) and moving to a hotel where we can host a larger population and manage private rooms.
-This space will prioritize those who are most vulnerable and not currently sick, including seniors, some families and those with prior respiratory conditions.
-It will operate much like supportive housing, while allowing for adequate social distancing.
+In partnership with the City of London, we have temporarily closed our current shelter location (717 Dundas Street) and moved to a hotel where we can host a larger population and manage private rooms.
+This space prioritizes those who are most vulnerable and not currently sick, including seniors and those with prior respiratory conditions.
+It operates much like supportive housing, while allowing for adequate social distancing.

 This is a 3-month plan, until further notice.

 The City has lead a coordinated effort among shelter operators to shift and relocate the population into the most appropriate service facility to meet their needs and will work with us to coordinate related services and supports for meals, cleaning and healthcare.

 Residents within our Supportive Housing will remain housed in the front building of our current facility at 719-721 Dundas and our Housing Stability Program will remain at this site supporting those folks and others on their case-load.
 Home-visits are suspended until further notice, however meetings with participants continue with the attendant precautionary protocols.

 The community is collaborating to plan for the continuation of drop-in services in the Old East Village community for access to washroom, shower, phone, basic needs, and crisis response – location TBD.